threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 ### Applying the discounts

-Before assuming that the price above is the final price, check first if your twin is applicable for any of the available staking discount levels. to understand more about discount levels please check the [manual](https://manual.grid.tf/cloud/cloudunits_pricing.html#staking-discount).
+Before assuming that the price listed is the final price, please verify if you qualify for any of the available staking discount levels for additional savings.
+For more details on these discount levels, refer to the [manual](https://manual.grid.tf/cloud/cloudunits_pricing.html#staking-discount).

 For this example lets assume that this twin has 18 months worth of TFTs staked, so the user will be applicable for a Gold discount level (60% discount).